eddyizm/insta_delete/README.md

 ```
 with
 ```
-brwoser = webdriver.Chrome('/path/to/chromedriver')  # Optional argument, if not specified will search path.
+browser = webdriver.Chrome('/path/to/chromedriver')  # Optional argument, if not specified will search path.
 ```

 See the getting started page for more help: http://chromedriver.chromium.org/getting-started